dmitrylife/psi-continuum-experiments/README.md

 The first experiment focuses on tidal dynamics as a clean and physically transparent proof of concept.

+## Repository status

+This repository is intended as a growing collection of diagnostic experiments.
+New macroscopic systems and datasets will be added as the framework is extended and tested.

 ## Experiments

 This repository includes a set of macroscopic, data-driven experiments